clemburt/bowie_api_rest/README.md

 - [Authors](#authors)

 # Purpose
-A RESTful API built with FastAPI and SQLAlchemy to explore David Bowie's discography, using pdm and pydantic.
+**bowie_api_rest** is a RESTful API built with FastAPI and SQLAlchemy to explore David Bowie's discography, using pdm and pydantic.

 The API provides endpoints to retrieve albums, tracks, and search for specific albums or tracks by title.
 It uses SQLAlchemy for database interactions and includes an in-memory or file-based SQLite database to store album and track data.